-FIRST AID If on skin or Take off contaminated clothing. clothing • Rinse skin immediately with plenty of water for 15-20 minutes.
-Call a poison control center or doctor for treatment advice.
-If swallowed • Call poison control center or doctor immediately for treatment advice.
-Have person drink several glasses of water.
-Do not induce vomiting.
-Do not give anything by mouth to an unconscious person.
-If in eyes Hold eye open and rinse slowly and gently with water for 15-20 minutes. • Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
-Call a poison control center or doctor for treatment advice.
-HOT LINE NUMBER Note to Physician Probable mucosal damage may contraindicate the use of gastric lavage.
-Have the product container or label with you when calling a poison control center or doctor, or going for treatment.
-For further information call National Pesticide Telecommunications Network (NPTN) at 1-800-858-7378.
+FIRST AID If on skin or Take off contaminated clothing. clothing • Rinse skin immediately with plenty of water for15-20 minutes. • Call a poison control center or doctor for treatment advice.
+If swallowed • Call poison control center or doctor immediately for treatment advice. • Have person drink several glasses of water. • Do not induce vomiting. • Do not give anything by mouth to an unconscious person.
+If in eyes • Hold eye open and rinse slowly and gently with water for 15-20 minutes. • Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye. • Call a poison control center or doctor for treatment advice.
+HOT LINE NUMBER HOT LINE NUMBER Note to Physician Note to Physician Probable mucosal damage may contraindicate the use of gastric lavage. ontainer or label with you when calling a poison control center or doctor, or going for treatment.
+For further information call National Pesticide Telecommunications Network (NPTN) at t 1-800-858-7378.